 TAX/FINANCE SECTION BREAKDOWN

-So just as a disclaimer, you'll already need a financing portal set up through another service.
+Note: Profit Rhino does not offer its own financing options, you'll already need a financing portal set up through a financial institution.
 All this will allow you to do is integrate that financing option into your Profit Rhino so they can be used in tandem.
 That being said, lets go through all the information presented on the image.

 First, in order to make sure everything we're doing actually matters, enable the Finance option by clicking the drop down highlighted above.
 Now, with that done, click the blue [Add Institution] button.
 Doing so will bring up the following prompt.